The CoreLogic Index of real estate prices increased 11.8% year-over-year in November

-The CoreLogic index is a widely followed index of real estate values.
-Unlike the other major indices, like Case-Shiller or Radar Logic, CoreLogic separates distressed sales from non-distressed sales.
+The CoreLogic Index is a widely followed index of real estate values.
+Unlike the other major indices, such as Case-Shiller or Radar Logic, CoreLogic separates distressed sales from non-distressed sales.
 Non-distressed sales more indicate the core market in general.
-Note that CoreLogic recently bought the Case-Shiller indices, so we’ll see if it changes its methodology.
-Mortgage REITs like NewCastle (NCT) and PennyMac (PMT) as well as homebuilders like Lennar (LEN), Standard Pacific (SPF) and KB Home (KBH) pay close attention to real estate values.
+Note that CoreLogic recently bought the Case-Shiller indices, so we’ll see if that changes its methodology.
+Mortgage REITs like NewCastle (NCT) and PennyMac (PMT) as well as homebuilders like Lennar (LEN), PulteGroup (PHM), and D.R.
+Horton (DHI) pay close attention to real estate values.

 The CoreLogic Home Price Index